Giuseppe Chirico: Early life

 Although the conclave of the twelve district heads had decided in favour of Chirico, another popular leader, Antonio Palladino, known as Totonno 'o Pappagallo, with many followers, contested the election.
 The matter was settled in a zumpata, in which, according to one source, Chirico was killed.
 According to Paliotti, Chirico, due to his inexperience with weapons, was wounded at the first blow and, to save himself, threw the knife to the ground and declared himself defeated.
 After his win 'o Pappagallo was elected with all the votes, but had been sentenced to go to prison.
 Two of the twelve districts, Vicaria and Mercato, decided that his alternate, the young Enrico Alfano, would assume effective powers.
 After 'o Pappagallo left prison, he was defeated in yet another duel by Alfano around the turn of the century.

+Later Camorra activity and death

+Chirico apparently had not lost his standing in the Camorra.
+In later years, he exercised his Camorra privileges in the horse trade at the Royal Horse Depot in Santa Maria Capua Vetere and ran a bran shop in Piazza Cavour.
+The control of the horse 'supply chain' was a fundamental feature of camorristic criminal activity.
+Criminal control began at auctions of the army's horse scraps, which were hoarded at low prices, thanks to the elimination of competition.
+The second step was the trade in bran and locust beans for animal feed.
+The sale of those commodities allowed them to control the ranks of the crews of coachmen and stable boys, on which they imposed the purchase of fodder for their horses.

+In 1893, he cooperated in ending the famous coachmen's strike in Naples, a three-day popular revolt in Naples incited by horse-cab drivers notoriously linked to the Camorra, who called for a strike against the agreement between the city administration and the Belgian tram company Société Anonyme des Tramways Provinciaux (it), which provideded for the extension of the tramway line to other parts of the city seriously undercutting the Camorra-controlled horse-powered transport business in Naples.

+After two years of suffering, died on 16 September 1900 at his home in Via Foria, 140, where he was born in 1839.
+According to his obituary, "he was well-liked by the inhabitants of his neighbourhood, to whom he was never stingy with advice or succour."